Blitta Solar Power Station: Funding and timeline

 Construction began in February 2020.
 Commercial commissioning took place in June 2021.

 Expansion

 In November 2022, AMEA Power Company, the Dubai-based IPP, secured a US$25 million loan for the purpose of increasing capacity of the power station from 50 MW to 70 MW.
 In addition a battery storage facility, rated at 4 MWh will be added to the installation, to facilitate power supply after sunset.
 The EPC contractor for the expansion and energy storage installation is Amea Power's subsidiary, Amea Technical Services.
 The loan was provided by the Abu Dhabi Export Office (ADEX), a "financial facility of the Abu Dhabi Fund for Development (ADFD)".

 In March 2023, the work on the third phase of expansion from 50 MW to 70 MW officially began, when it was flagged off by the president of Togo, Faure Essozimna Gnassingbé.
-The expansion to 70 megawatts and the addition of 4 MWh storage capacity is expected to conclude no later than December 2023.
+The expansion to 70 megawatts and the addition of 4 MWh storage capacity was expected to conclude no later than December 2023.